cylc/cylc-admin/docs/proposal-spawn-on-d.md

 proxies that contain the same satisfied prerequisites.

-However, we should change later to spawn-when-ready with separate management of prerequisites, just because that's cleaner and doesn't invite confusion about the implications of waiting task proxies.
+However, we should change later to spawn-when-ready with separate management of prerequisites, just because it's cleaner and slightly more efficient (no excess task proxy baggage, just the prerequisites) and doesn't invite confusion about the implications of waiting task proxies.
 The scheduler could (e.g.) maintain a dict of `(task-id, [prerequisites])`: create a new entry when the first parent output of `task-id` is completed, update it with subsequent outputs, and delete